dev-gaitano/obsidian/gaitanos-mind/03-permanent/GSAP Tweens.md

 # GSAP Tweens

-In GSAP, tweens do all the animation work.
+In GSAP, Tweens do all the animation work.

 You feed in;

 - "targets" - These are the objects you want to animate,
-- The Duration of the animation,
+- The duration of the animation,
 - The properties that you want it to animate.

-There are three main methods to create tweens;
+There are three main methods to create Tweens;

 ```jsx
 gsap.to();